kibotu/hexqr/README.md

 2. Point your camera at a QR code
 3. The app will automatically detect and parse the content
 4. View formatted content in the main display area
-5. Tap "Hex Editor" to inspect raw byte data
+5. **Tap "Hex Editor" to inspect the actual raw bytes** - See exactly what's encoded in the QR code
 6. Use copy/share buttons to export content

+**Pro Tip**: Always check the hex editor view before clicking URLs to verify the destination and detect any tracking redirects or suspicious content.

 ## Building